dfelinto/blender-manual/manual/modeling/geometry_nodes/texture/index.rst

    Texture nodes can produce details at a higher frequency than geometry can show.
 This is more evident with textures that produce abrupt changes such as brick and checker.
-   This may cause aritfacts such as moire type patterns or a lack of detail due to insufficient sampling points.
+   This may cause artifacts such as moire type patterns or a lack of detail due to insufficient sampling points.

 .. toctree::